wacncontent/CustomizeTool/removeCommentOutput2/includes/publishing-with-git.md

 	Once the **push** command has completed, refresh the browser (you may have to press Ctrl+F5 for the browser to properly refresh) and note that the content of the page now reflects the latest commit change.

-### <a id="Step7"></a>Deploy files from a repository site like BitBucket, CodePlex, Dropbox, GitHub, or Mercurial
+### <a id="Step7"></a>Deploy files from a repository site like BitBucket, CodePleG Dropbox, GitHub, or Mercurial

-Pushing local files to Azure by using Local Git allows you to manually push updates from a local project to your web app in Azure, while deploying from BitBucket, CodePlex, Dropbox, GitHub, or  Mercurial results in a continuous deployment process where Azure will pull in the most recent updates from your project.
+Pushing local files to Azure by using Local Git allows you to manually push updates from a local project to your web app in Azure, while deploying from BitBucket, CodePleG Dropbox, GitHub, or  Mercurial results in a continuous deployment process where Azure will pull in the most recent updates from your project.

 While both methods result in your project being deployed to Web Apps, continuous deployment is useful when you have multiple people working on a project and want to ensure that the latest version is always published regardless of who made the most recent update.
 Continuous deployment is also useful if you are using one of the above mentioned tools as the central repository for your application.

-Deploying files from either GitHub, CodePlex, or BitBucket requires that you have published your local project to one of these services.
-For more information on publishing your project to these services, see [Create a Repo (GitHub)], [Using Git with CodePlex], [Create a Repo (BitBucket)], [Using Dropbox to Share Git Repositories], or [Quick Start - Mercurial].
+GrDeploying files from either GitHub, CodePlex, or BitBucket requires that you have published your local project to one of these services.
+For more information on publishing your project to these services, see [Create a Repo (GitHub)], [Using Git with CodePlex], o or [Quick Start - Mercurial].

 1. First put your web app files into the selected repository that will be used for continuous deployment.

 2. In the Azure Management Portal for your website,  go to the **DASHBOARD** tab.
 In the **quick glance** section, select **Set up deployment from source control**.
 The **Set Up Deployment dialog** appears that asks **Where is your source code?**.